 Margaret spends most mornings with her good friends Coffee and God.
 Without Coffee, mornings would be difficult.
 Without God, life would be impossible.

 You’ll often find Margaret (puppy-in-tow) adventuring outdoors—she enjoys hiking, river rafting, and scanning the night sky for the Northern Lights and shooting stars.

 She boasts an exceptionally dry sense of humor that she attributes to her Jewish father.
 Little known secret: He was recently inducted into the Surfer’s Hall of Fame, and her mom earned her captain’s license for 60-ton ships.
 They’re pretty amazing.
 You’d like them.

-Married to Leif for almost a decade, Margaret’s known for losing things like her sunglasses on her head, keys in her hand, or her phone for the 12th time in the same day.
+Married to Leif for more than a decade, Margaret’s known for losing things like her sunglasses on her head, keys in her hand, or her phone for the 12th time in the same day.
 Luckily, Hershey hasn’t been left anywhere… yet.

-Always up for an adventure, Margaret is known to drive 50 miles to chase down a food truck and snag Groupons for skydiving on a whim.
+Always up for an adventure, Margaret is known to drive 50 miles to chase down a food truck.
 She prefers watching comedies and laughing until her tummy aches over doing sit ups.

 Statement of Faith: